stonega/advent_of_code_2022/README.md

   input file will be parsed into, and a convenience function `run(_: Part) -> Output` that reads in the input and solves for either part one or part two, depending on the variant of `Part` that is passed and returns the result as an Output (for consistency).
-  This file also contains the tests that cofirm the answer once it has been found.
+  This file also contains the tests that cofirm the answer once it has been found and tests that run your solutions against the example data provided in the problem.
 - `Output` is an enum with variants for `u32`, `i32`, `u64, `i64`, and `String`.
 This
   allows the binary to expect the same (printable) type from each day's solution.
 - Input files are being included in each day's `input.rs` via the `include_str!()` macro, which means parsing will be on the file contents as one long, newline-separated, string slice.
-The main entrypoint for input parsing is the `read() -> Input` function which takes no arguments (relying on the included `INPUT` constant) and returns the parsed input file.
+The main entrypoint for input parsing is the `read() -> Input` and `read_example() -> Input` functions which takes no arguments (relying on the included `INPUT` and `EXAMPLE_INPUT` constants) and return the parsed input files.
+The logic for parsing the input should be implemented in `read_internal(input: &str) -> Input`.
 - The `part1.rs` and `part2.rs` files each contain a `solve(_: &Input) -> Output` function
   that takes a reference to the parsed input and returns the solution for that part of that day.